 Q. Can I change the orientation of one page only in my document?

 A. Yes!
-You can change the orientation of one page by adding a section break before and after the page.
+This process works by placing a section break before and after the page you want to rotate.
 Then, select “Orientation” in the “Layout” tab and choose either portrait or landscape for that section.

 Q. How do I adjust the margins for just one page?